SolaceProducts/pubsubplus-kubernetes-helm-quickstart/solace-pod-modifier-admission-plugin/README.md

 If the Monitoring node specs were not reduced, check followings:

-1. The webhook pods are in running state and no error in the logs:
+1. The webhook pod is in running state and no error in the logs:
 ```
 kubectl logs pod-modifier-webhook-deployment-d45f8b7dd-968gf -n solace-pod-modifier
 ```

-> Note: if multiple pods are running then requests are load balanced between them so you may need to check all pods logs

 2. The namespace in which the PubSub+ HA broker is deployed has the correct label (`pod-modifier.solace.com=enabled`) as configured in `MutatingWebhookConfiguration`.

 3. Check if the broker pods have both annotations
 * `pod-modifier.solace.com/inject: "true"`; and also
 * `pod-modifier.solace.com/modify.podDefinition: ...`

+4. Error message at Helm install or upgrade

+Generally, if encountered an error message about "failed calling webhook" at Helm install or upgrade then delete or rollback the Helm deployment just attempted without deleting related PVCs.
+Check above items are all in place and then retry it.